Tickets to the Museum of the Treasure of San Gennaro

 The museum’s audio guide was created with the voices and music of famous Neapolitan actors, musicians, and writers, including Toni Servillo, Maurizio de Giovanni, Pietra Montercorvino, and Eugenio Bennato.
 It is available in several languages, including the Neapolitan dialect.

-San Gennaro, patron saint of the city affectionately known by the Neapolitans "Face 'Ngialluta" (or “Yellow Face”, from the color of the golden bust of the saint that is carried in procession), was a bishop of Benevento who lived between the 2nd and 3rd centuries.
-According to tradition, at the martyr’s beheading, a pious woman named Eusebia collected his blood in two ampoules, which today are kept in the safe behind the altar of the Chapel of the Treasury of San Gennaro.
-Three times a year the archbishop of Naples removes them from the safe during a solemn ceremony and shakes them until the blood miraculously liquefies.
+San Gennaro, patron saint of the city affectionately known by the Neapolitans as "Face 'Ngialluta" (or “Yellow Face”, from the color of the golden bust of the saint that is carried in procession), was a bishop of Benevento who lived between the 2nd and 3rd centuries.
+According to tradition, at the martyr’s beheading, a pious woman named Eusebia collected his blood in two ampoules, which today are kept in the safe behind the altar of the Royal Chapel of the Treasury of San Gennaro.
+Three times a year the archbishop of Naples removes them from the safe during a solemn ceremony and shakes them until the blood miraculously liquifies.
 This rite is performed in front of a huge crowd of the city’s faithful, municipal authorities, and women believed to be the descendants of Eusebia, who hasten the miracle with song.
-The Catholic Church has never recognized the phenomenon as miraculous, but it sanctions its popular veneration.
+The Roman Catholic Church has never recognized the phenomenon as miraculous, but it sanctions its popular veneration.

 One of the two ampoules is almost full, while the other is almost empty.
 King Charles of Bourbon took part of the contents with him when he left Italy for Spain to become regent there.